Global climate worry up slightly since 2009 - poll

 "With financial concerns still on the minds of many Americans, they're indicating less and less concern about climate change and other environmental issues," said Todd Hale, Nielsen's senior U.S. vice president of consumer and shopping insights.

-"There are (also) indications that gestures toward political correctness may be giving way to 'climate correctness'," he said.
+"There are (also) indications that gestures towards political correctness may be giving way to 'climate correctness'," he said.